austinlyons/dcjs-leaflet-untappd/README.md

 It's built upon [d3](http://d3js.org/) and [crossfilter](http://square.github.io/crossfilter/),
 helps us to build simple charts quickly, and looks pretty good right out of the box.

-[leaflet.js](http://leafletjs.com/) will be used to create an interactive map.
+[Leaflet](http://leafletjs.com/) will be used to create an interactive map.
 Leaflet is easy to use and plays nicely with [Mapbox](https://www.mapbox.com/editor/#style) tiles, which are a customizable and fun alternative to using Google Maps.

 ## Data
-The visualization will use my actual Untapped check-in data.
+The visualization will use my actual Untappd check-in data.
 I downloaded my beer drinking history via the Untappd API and put it into a JSON file that you can access [here](untappd.json).